Remembering Bill Remley

 Referring to his teaching methods, It was once said that Bill could "take a single idea and create a world from it."
 And create a world, he did...

 But Bill never thought of himself as a cornerstone of what he built.
-He was always giving the credit to those around him.
-He gave the credit to the volunteers, and a few key people that he felt really built this event to be what it is today.
+He was always giving the credit to those around him including the volunteers and the key people he felt really built this event to what it is today.

-His zest for life, his knowledge, and his laughter, made him many things to many people.
-But beyond the 'chairperson' titles, the runaway ponies, the rainstorms in the middle of a pleasure class, all of his teachings and articles, his family always came first.
+His zest for life, his knowledge and his laughter, made him many things to many people.
+Bill always treated the staff like they were his family.
+Beyond the “chairperson” titles, the runaway ponies, the rainstorms in the middle of a pleasure class, all of his teachings and articles, his own family always came first.

-As a loving husband, and a wonderful father, he created an entire world from just a single idea.
+As a loving husband and a wonderful father, he created an entire world from a single idea.